gardener/gardener/docs/proposals/27-project-group.md

 The overarching goal of this GEP is to lay the foundational work to enable homogeneous sovereign cloud scenarios.

 - Enable projects to use some seeds exclusively by using the Taints and Tolerations feature ([`SeedBinding`s](#seedbinding))
-- Enhance projects so that shoot control planes can be restricted to certain geographical regions ([`SeedBinding`s](#seedbinding))
+- Enhance projects so that shoot control planes can be restricted to a subset of seeds ([`SeedBinding`s](#seedbinding)), e.g. cetrain geographical locations
 - Share those, so called, seed bindings to different projects that logically belong together in a concept called [`ProjectGroup`s](#projectgroup)
-- Introduce new role for project group administrators, that are allowed to add projects to a project group
+- Introduce new role for project group administrators, that are allowed to add projects to / remove projects from a project group

 ### Non-Goals

-- Let users exclusively bind seeds on their own
+- Let users exclusively bind seeds to projects on their own

 ## Proposal